Reviews of Neon Genesis Evangelion (1995) and related work

 Seen in 2013.

-Quite compressed, but all of the original Angel fights are included covering up to episode 6 of the TV series.
-Of the various changes, the largest is Misato showing Shinji what he is fighting for by revealing Terminal Dogma and Lilith, information Misato herself was not privy to by this stage in the TV series.
+The plot is compressed, but the original Angel fights are included covering up to episode 6 of the TV series.
+Of the various changes, the largest is Misato showing Shinji what he is fighting for by revealing Terminal Dogma and Lilith, information Misato herself was not privy to by the corresponding stage of the TV series.

-First in a series of four feature films, named Rebuild of Evangelion, telling an increasingly original version of the entire story.
-Produced at a new studio, Khara, but again directed by Anno Hideaki.
+This is the first in a series of four feature films, named Rebuild of Evangelion.
+They tell an increasingly original version of the entire story.
+This film was produced at a new studio, Khara, but again directed by Anno Hideaki.

-The Rebuild films are more visceral, mainly as a result of the higher budget.
-It’s put to good use.
+The first couple of Rebuild films are more visceral, mainly as a result of the higher budget.
+It’s put to its best uses here.
 The great visual beauty of Diebuster (2004) is added to an intelligently polished narrative.
 My only serious complaint is that the Fifth Angel, and improbable civilian involvement in that fight, should have gotten a more substantial revision, akin to the now brilliantly impressive Sixth Angel.
-Silly prehensile CG kaijuu ribs don’t cut it.
-Even the Sixth Angel is still slightly flawed: Its drill looks better than it did on TV, but the twisting of the material is inconsistent with its hyperdimensional contortions, which leaves all other surfaces flat in 3D.
+Silly prehensile CG kaijū ribs don’t cut it.
+Even the Sixth Angel is still slightly flawed: Its drill looks better than it did on TV, but the twisting of the material is inconsistent with its hyperdimensional contortions.

+Rebuild of Evangelion got progressively worse.
+1.0 is the best of the series, and not simply because it is extremely beautiful.
 Actually showing the collective human effort of the war against the Angels makes a great addition, especially the various huge crews working to execute Operation Yashima.
-The comparative nakedness of SEELE in this version, working without their committee disguise, makes it seem as if they’ve taken control of society to a much greater degree, ever since Second Impact.
-That event is barely even mentioned, perhaps for fear of too much exposition boring the audience.
+The comparative nakedness of SEELE in this version, working without their committee disguise, makes it seem as if they’ve taken more control of society since Second Impact.
+That event is barely mentioned, and SEELE is not a more powerful force in the later films.
 On the other hand, Gendō plainly states that each Angel is complete unto itself as an alternative humanity.
 Gendō’s villainy is a little bit sharpened even in this first outing of the remake, so much so that he might have arranged the otherwise mysterious disappearance of Rei’s entire medical crew during the Fourth Angel’s attack.

 Seen in 2013.